 Dental fillings are a routine procedure that can help treat and prevent the spread of tooth decay.
 Most people will experience tooth decay at some point in their adult life.
-For patients with mild to moderate decay, dental fillings are a safe, effective and comfortable dental treatment.
+For patients with mild to moderate decay, dental fillings are a safe, effective, and comfortable dental treatment.

 Our Fallston dentist office uses only tooth-colored dental fillings.
-“White” dental fillings are durable, attractive and highly compatible.
+“White” dental fillings are durable, attractive, and highly compatible.
 A white filling blends in with your natural smile.

-It is possible to replace old amalgam (silver) fillings with new, natural looking white fillings.
+It is possible to replace old amalgam (silver) fillings with new, natural-looking white fillings.
 Replacing metal fillings with white dental fillings can restore your smiles natural aesthetics and improve your oral health.

 Cavity Prevention in Children

-Diligent oral hygiene maintenance is the strongest foundation for a healthy mouth.
+Good oral hygiene maintenance is the strongest foundation for a healthy mouth.
 As parents, you want to instill positive oral health habits in your child from the very beginning.
 Did you know that over half of children aged 5-9 have at least one cavity?

 Tooth decay is an infectious disease and is especially prevalent among school children.
 Tooth-related illnesses account for the loss of 52 million school hours each year.

-If your child is especially prone to cavities, or if a low-sugar diet is not entirely realistic, you may want to talk to Dr. Elliott about preventative sealants.
+If your child is especially prone to cavities, or if a low-sugar diet is not entirely realistic, you may want to talk to Dr. Umo about preventative sealants.
 This dental procedure uses a resin to fill in the pits and grooves on your molar teeth and makes them a less favorable environment for bacterial invasion.

 Dental Fillings FAQs